Overview of Participating Platforms

 Researchers can search, access, aggregate, and analyze these data through the Kids First Data Resource Portal.
 Additionally, by using cloud-based individual workspaces in CAVATICA, a data analysis and sharing computation platform, researchers can cross-analyze Kids First data with data from other efforts, such as NCI’s TARGET program and consortia-based datasets like the Children’s Brain Tumor Network (CBTN).

-CAVATICA is a cloud based infrastructure originally developed for supporting pediatric disease research, but can support the analytics of all forms of controlled-access data in a cloud environment.
+CAVATICA is a cloud-based infrastructure originally developed for supporting pediatric disease research, but can support the analytics of all forms of controlled-access data in a cloud environment.

 CAVATICA is powered by the Seven Bridges Platform, which meets or exceeds all NIH requirements for dbGaP or similarly controlled-access data on both Amazon Web Services (AWS) and/or the Google Compute Platform (GCP).
 Please see the Seven Bridges Compliance White Paper for a full description of CAVATICA's security and compliance features.

 For NIH Kids First data, both the Kids First Data Resource Portal and CAVATICA support user authentication and authorization to controlled-access datasets via integration with the Gen3-powered Bionimbus Trusted Partnership for access and distribution (KFDRC Framework Services).
+Learn more about Kids First.

 National Center for Biotechnology Information (NCBI) at the National Library of Medicine (NLM)